mhalano/ansible-role-brackets/README.md

 To Do
 -----

+* Find a better way to deal with libgcrypt11 dependency
 * Create a variable called "source" to define if the package will be downloaded from Atom website ("web") or from repository ("repo")
 * Support macOS
 * Find a way to add support for RPM-based distros